Symbolexe/C3LI/README.md

 - [x] Option to output results to a file for easy sharing or further analysis.
 ## Usage
 ### Prerequisites
 1. Go installed on your system.
-If not, you can download it from golang.org.
+If not, you can download it from golang website.
 ### Installation
 1. Clone the repository to your local machine: